xiix0/scam/README.md

-You have the power to influence all with whom you come in contact.
+You will be called upon to help a friend in trouble.